 - 1. The LVN 45 Unit Option is mandated by California Administrative Code, Title 16, Article 3, Section 1429.
-California law for nurses requiresthat every school make possible the award of credit to make it possible for a LVN to receive enough credit to sit for the RN-NCLEX examination in the state of California.
+California law for nurses requires that every school make possible the award of credit to make it possible for a LVN to receive enough credit to sit for the RN-NCLEX examination in the state of California.
 The LVN 45-unit option was designed as a career ladder for California Licensed Vocational Nurses (LVN) wishing to become registered nurses.
 While most states do not recognize California's LVN 30- or 45-Unit Options and will not issue RN licenses to these LVNs, the Board of Nursing (BRN) in California mandates that every California school make the option available to licensed vocational nurses (LVNs).
 The number of units (30 or 45) depends on quarter or semester options.
-AUHS ison a quarter unit system and therefore a 45-unit option is mandated by law. - The applicant must be a licensed vocational nursein the state of California. - 3.
+AUHS is on a quarter unit system and therefore a 45-unit option is mandated by law. - 2.
+The applicant must be a licensed vocational nurse in the state of California. - 3.
 Course work will be evaluated to determine transfer status in clinical nursing classes. - 4.
 The L.V.N. may elect to complete a 45-unit option to become eligible to sit for the State Board RN licensure exam, or NCLEX-RN.
-The LVN may beawarded credit for 17 units of lower division nursing following assessment of their transcripts.
+The LVN may be awarded credit for 17 units of lower division nursing following assessment of their transcripts.
 Following admission, the student electing this option must complete the following 45-unit option program consisting of the following courses:

 Course Number Course Name Units

-Biology 200A &200AL Human Anatomy withLaboratory 4
+Biology 200A & Human Anatomy with 4

+200AL Laboratory 7

+Dialogy 200D & Human

-Biology 200B &200BL Human Physiology with Laboratory 4
+Biology 200B & 200BL Physiology with 4

+200BL Laboratory

-Microbiology 201&201L Microbiology withLaboratory 4
+Microbiology 201& Microbiology with Δ

+201L Laboratory 4

 N310 Human Life Cycle 3

+N200 8 2001 Older Adult Health C

-N300 & 300L Older Adult HealthNursing Care 6
+N300 & 300L Nursing Care 6

+N1270 & 2701 Psychiatric/Mental Health 0

-N370 & 370L Psychiatric/Mental Health Nursing Care 8
+N370 & 370L Nursing Care 8

 N380 & 380L Critical Care Nursing 8

+N1420 0 4201 Basic Leadership/ (

-N430 & 430L Basic Leadership/ Management Nursing 6
+N430 & 430L Management Nursing 6

-N460 Transition to ProfessionalPractice 2
+NACO Transition to Professional 2

+N460 Practice 2

-П ГОТAL 45
+TOTAL 45